-What if the Church got serious about doing those things that Jesus said matter most: Loving God and loving our neighbor?
-What would that look like?
-How might the Church begin to impact the lives of those living in our own neighborhoods?
+What if the Church got serious about doing those things that Jesus said matter most: loving God and loving our actual neighbor?
+How might the Church begin to impact the lives of those living in our own neighborhoods and in the places where we live, work, and play?
+We know the church in America is declining in attendance, and becoming “more attractional” is not the answer.
+We need to go out to the neighborhoods where people live, work, and play.

-The purpose behind the Neighborhood Collective is to bring together those who are actively involved in extending Christ’s presence into local neighborhoods with those who are interested in exploring ways to become more effective at the neighborhood level in advancing the Kingdom of God in order to impact whole cities.
-This endeavor seeks to provide pastors and ministry leaders with resources and relationships that will encourage Christ-followers to effectively reflect our Lord’s love right where they live and work.
-This is not some new church growth program.
-We are inviting you to gather with others on a most exciting journey . . . a journey that begins by simply obeying our Lord’s command to love those who live in our neighborhood!
+The purpose behind the Neighborhood Collective is to bring together those who are actively involved in being like Jesus into local neighborhoods with those who are interested in exploring ways to become more effective at the neighborhood level in advancing the Kingdom of God in order to impact whole cities.
+This endeavor seeks to provide pastors and ministry leaders with resources and relationships that will encourage Christ-followers to effectively reflect our Lord’s love right where they live, work, and play.
+This is not a new church growth program.
+We are inviting you to gather with others on a most exciting journey . . . a journey that begins by simply obeying our Lord’s command to love our neighbors!

 How did this start?